31 "Harlem" Restaurants in New York.

 Babbalucci is a neighborhood Italian spot in Harlem with one key advantage: a wood-burning oven they use to make about 20 different types of pizza.

-This place is, in fact, called Sexy Taco / Dirty Cash, and it’s a good spot in Harlem to tacos outside.
-It’s a little tacky, but good for groups.
+This place is, in fact, called Sexy Taco / Dirty Cash, and it’s a good spot in Harlem to eat tacos outside.